A couple of weeks ago, I was talking to a colleague who teaches high school, and she told me about a recent incident that had left her thinking.

 In their academic classes, in contrast, students have been trained to expect chaos.
 In fact, the more chaotic the classroom, the happier the administration is, and the higher the teacher’s ratings.

 And by chaotic, I mean groups shouting over one another and students wandering in and out of the room while music plays in the background.

-That’s obviously an extreme, and I’m not implying that every classroom across the country looks like that.
+That’s obviously an extreme example (although a real one), and I’m not implying that every classroom across the country looks like that.
 But the fact that that sort of classroom could be held up as exemplary at a public school is by itself quite disturbing.

 But given that, it’s no wonder students are taken aback when they’re asked to do serious work.

 After writing about the way the line between normal academic struggles and actual learning disabilities has become increasingly blurred, I couldn’t help but think back on my colleague’s observations.